bmannakee/caller_paper/paper.md

 All vafs will be from the beta(1,6) which is a fat exponential

+Notice that the average in Figure 3 (3e-6) is hard to rationalize.
+Has to do with the full probability including the global proportion of each context in the genome.
+So some of the wierdness is due to GC content and so forth.
 # Figures

 <!-- ![roc curve figure experiment 9](figures/roc_and_called_curves.png)